 Dulaglutide-In April 2013, we announced that the Phase III AWARD-2 and AWARD-4 trials studying dulaglutide as an investigational once-weekly treatment for type 2 diabetes met the primary endpoints related to reduction in hemoglobin A1c (HbA1c) compared to insulin glargine, and that the 1.5 mg dose demonstrated statistically superior reduction in HbA1c from baseline compared to insulin glargine in both trials.
-We anticipate filing for regulatory review in the U.S. and Europe in 2013.
+In the third quarter of 2013, we filed for regulatory review in both the U.S. and Europe.

 Empagliflozin-In January 2013, we announced positive top-line results for four completed Phase III clinical trials studying empagliflozin for treatment of patients with type 2 diabetes.
 In all four studies, the primary efficacy endpoint, defined as significant change in HbA1c from baseline compared to placebo, was met with empagliflozin (10 and 25 mg) taken once daily.
 The pivotal studies for empagliflozin completed in 2012.
-In the first quarter of 2013, we and Boehringer Ingelheim filed for regulatory review in both the United States and Europe.
-We also anticipate filing for regulatory review in Japan in 2013.
+In the first quarter of 2013, we and Boehringer Ingelheim filed for regulatory review in both the U.S. and Europe.
+In the fourth quarter of 2013, we and Boehringer Ingelheim filed for regulatory review in Japan.